Ekkamai Road

-It has a starting point at Ekkamai Tai Junction (แยกเอกมัยใต้), where it intersects Sukhumvit Road opposite Bangkok Eastern Bus Terminal, Science Centre for Education and Bangkok Planetarium, where it is referred to as Soi Sukhumvit 63 and northward up till it ends at Ekkamai Nuea Junction (แยกเอกมัยเหนือ), where it intersects Phetchaburi Road, total length 2,524 m (8,280 ft, 2.5 km), width 18 m (59 ft).
+It has a starting point at Ekkamai Tai Junction (แยกเอกมัยใต้), where it intersects Sukhumvit Road, at the corner of which is APAC Tower, opposite Bangkok Eastern Bus Terminal, Science Centre for Education and Bangkok Planetarium, where it is referred to as Soi Sukhumvit 63 and northward up till it ends at Ekkamai Nuea Junction (แยกเอกมัยเหนือ), where it intersects Phetchaburi Road, total length 2,524 m (8,280 ft, 2.5 km), width 18 m (59 ft).
 The area is served by the Ekkamai Station on the BTS Skytrain's Sukhumvit Line, which runs above Sukhumvit Road.

+Ekkamai was ranked 27th among the world’s coolest neighborhoods by Time Out, noted for its café culture, nightlife, and restaurants.

-Ekkamai is regarded as part of Sukhumvit Road, just like the nearby Thong Lo, and have two connected alleys.
-Because it is filled with the location of offices, restaurants and cafés, pubs and bars, embassies, banks, condominiums and foreign residents.
+Ekkamai road is regarded as part of Sukhumvit Road, just like the nearby Thong Lo, and have two connected alleys.
+Because it is filled with the locations of office buildings, restaurants and cafés, pubs and bars, embassies, banks, condominiums and foreign residents.
 Once it was the location of the residence of MR Seni Pramoj, the sixth Prime Minister of Thailand.